-The Company issued 12,000,000 ordinary shares for cash totalling \$660,000.
-There was \$27,500 unpaid on shares issued.
+• The Company issued 12,000,000 ordinary shares on 27 April 2007 for cash totalling \$660,000.

 Holders of ordinary shares are entitled to receive dividends as declared from time to time and are entitled to one vote per share at the shareholders meetings.
 In the event of winding up of the Company, ordinary shareholders rank after creditors and are fully entitled to any proceeds of liquidation.